rigoalvarez-cloud/Portfolio/README.md

 As a Store Associate at In-N-Out Burger, I operated and maintained my own register daily, and provided a welcoming and satisfying experience to our guests.
 Maintained and restocked the dining room, which included straws, lids, drinks, and tables for guests.

-### Alvarez Lawncare LLC Landscaper
+### MedCerts Fundamentals of IT Student (Hands-on Training)
-### Las Vegas, Nevada Nov.
-2019 – Jan.
-2021
+### Las Vegas, Nevada Apr.
+2025 – Current

-As a landscaper, I was tasked with preparing the ground for sprinkler system installations and repairs.
-After installation clean-up was mandatory and required attention to detail.
-This included cleaning rocks, dirt, and leaves up to 75 lbs daily.
+Operated and managed virtual machines (VMs) for hands-on IT system simulations.
+Utilized Visual Studio Code to structure HTML files systematically, ensuring readability and maintainability.
+Diagnosed and resolved application crashes and unresponsive programs using Task Manager and Event Viewer.
+Installed and configured network printers, including sharing and connecting to remote devices.
+Developed technical documentation and reported troubleshooting findings.
+Operated Kali Linux in a virtualized environment for hands-on security testing and analysis, demonstrating proficiency in ethical hacking tools and techniques.

 # Skills
+- Security Information and Event Management (SIEM)
+- Operating System Administration (Windows Server & Windows 10)
+- System Troubleshooting & Maintenance
-- Bilingual (Fluent in Spanish)
+- Bilingual - Fluent in Spanish
+- 1 Year Experience in Kali Linux
+- 1 Year Experience in Basic HTML Development
-- 4 Years Experience in Adobe Illustrator, Photoshop, and Indesign
+- 1 Year Experience in Microsoft's Visual Studio Code
-- 4 Years Experience in Microsoft Word, Powerpoint, and Excel
+- 4 Years Experience in Microsoft Suite: Word, Powerpoint, and Excel
-- 10+ Years Experience in Computer Hardware and Software
-- Digital Graphics
-- Completed a Security Audit Via Google's Cybersecurity Certificate Program
+- Printer Installation & Configuration